PetRichOst/clean-code-php/README.md

 things with just one function/module/class.

-Getting the abstraction right is critical, that's why you should follow the SOLID principles laid out in the [Classes](#classes) section.
-Bad abstractions can be worse than duplicate code, so be careful!
-Having said this, if you can make a good abstraction, do it!
+Getting the abstraction right is critical, that's why you should follow the SOLID principles laid out in the [Classes](#classes) section. Погано abstractions can be worse than duplicate code, so be careful!
+Having said this, if you can make a Добре abstraction, do it!
 Don't repeat yourself, otherwise you'll find yourself updating multiple places any time you want to change one thing.

-**Bad:**
+**Погано:**

 ```php
 function showDeveloperList(array $developers): void